qitongliu/Comparing-ProtocolBuffers-SQL-MongoDB-in-Twitter-data/README.md

-# Protocol Buffers, SQL, MongoDB Comparison in Twitter data
+# Comparing Protocol Buffers, SQL, MongoDB in Twitter data

 The goal is to experiment with working with data in various degrees of structure.